TenderDekho Logo

 What is the typical tender value and EMD requirement for Central Board Of Excise And Customs tenders?

-The average value of Central Board Of Excise And Customs tenders is approximately ₹12.0 lakh, reflecting substantial procurement activity.
-EMD (Earnest Money Deposit) requirements vary from ₹40K to ₹46.4 lakh, depending on the tender value and project scope.
-The EMD is typically 1-3% of the estimated contract value and must be submitted in the form of demand draft, banker's cheque, or bank guarantee.
+The average value of Central Board Of Excise And Customs tenders is approximately ₹23.2 lakh, reflecting substantial procurement activity.
+EMD requirements vary from ₹5K to ₹46.4 lakh, depending on the tender value and project scope.
+The EMD is typically 1-3% of the estimated contract value.

 Which platforms are used for Central Board Of Excise And Customs procurement?